-3. EVALUATION
+3. EXPERIMENTS

-We now discuss the experiments performed to assess the performance of our ER approach.
-We use the English version of Wikipedia from July 2013 as the KB.
-Since there are no existing datasets of recent Web text containing EEs, we have created a new dataset3 by collecting 100 news articles on the Web in 2014, where 26 of them contain EEs.
-We first automatically recognized mentions using the Stanford POS and NER taggers and then corrected them manually.
+For the experiments, we used the English Wikipedia snapshot from July 2013 as the KB.
+Since there are no existing datasets of recent Web text containing EEs, we created a new dataset of 100 Web documents in 2014, where 26 of them contain EEs.
+Every mention was manually annotated by two volunteers, conflicts were reconciled by the authors.

-We conducted the experiments with our approach and several baselines: the n-gram based approach introduced by [4, 5]; the NER based approach using the Stanford NER Tagger [1]; the POS based approach proposed by [6]; the other two baselines combining NER with n-gram and POS respectively, i.e., using the union of their outputs.
+We conducted the experiments with our approach and several baselines: the n-gram based approach used in [4, 5]; the NER based approach used in [3, 2] based on the Stanford NER Tagger [1]; the POS based approach proposed by [6]; the other two baselines combining NER with n-gram and POS respectively, i.e., using the union of their outputs.

-We experimented with different values of γ and observed that the performance of our approach improves from $\gamma=0.1$ to $\gamma=0.9$, then reaches a plateau.
+We experimented with different values of $\gamma$ and observed that the performance of our approach improves from $\gamma=0.1$ to $\gamma=0.9$ , then reaches a plateau.
 The experimental results of the baselines and our approach with $\gamma=0.9$ are shown in Table 1.
 Our approach clearly outperforms the baselines in terms of precision, F-measure, micro-accuracy and macro-accuracy, while still preserving high recall.